salvakantero/RedPlanetPi/PUB/windows/RedPlanetPi/Readme.txt

 DISKETTE: Save the current game situation to continue the game at another time.
 You will be able to locate them on the screens where there were previously cards.

-BURGUER, CAKE, DONUT: Yes, Martians like them too.
+BURGER, CAKE, DONUT: Yes, Martians like them too.
 Eat them if you want to see your score go up.